Find answers to commonly asked questions below.

 - Improved Nutrition and Education: Health insurance increases household non-food consumption, such as education expenses by 6%, and reduces child malnutrition by promoting maternal healthcare use and diversified diets for children (Quasi-experimental cross-sectional study, n = 37,128 individuals, Ghana; Cross-sectional study, n = 109,019 children under 5, Sub-Saharan Africa).

-For healthcare providers, our solution offers higher income, faster and more reliable reimbursement, and the ability to deliver better treatment quality with an increased budget for staff and equipment.
+For healthcare providers: Our solution increases income through faster and more reliable reimbursements while enabling better treatment quality with larger budgets for staff and equipment upgrades.

 SDG 1: No Poverty, by reducing health-related financial burdens.